FlowFuse/website/src/blog/2024/06/interacting-with-google-sheet-from-node-red.md

 For demonstration purposes, I will write simulated sensor data which includes a timestamp and sensor data.

-1. Drag the Inject node onto the canvas, set `msg.payload` to `[$moment().format(), $random() * 100]` as a JSONata expression, and set it to repeat every 3 seconds of interval.
+1. Drag the Inject node onto the canvas, and set `msg.payload` to `[$moment().format(), $random() * 100]` as a JSONata expression, and set it to repeat every 3 seconds of interval.
-2. Double-click on the GSheet node, select the method to "Append Row" and set the range to `<sheetname>!A2`, replace `sheetname` with the name of your sheet.
+2. Double-click on the GSheet node, select the method to "Append Row" set the range to `<sheetname>!A2`, and replace `sheetname` with the name of your sheet.
 I have defined cell A2 because I want to start writing data from cell A2.
 3. Drag the Debug node onto the canvas, which will help in debugging in case of any error.
 4. Connect the output of the Inject node to the input of the GSheet node, and the output of the GSheet node to the input of the Debug node.